 - 1. The decision to formally discontinue a degree-granting or certificate-granting program shall be based upon educational considerations and/or financial considerations. - a.
 Educational considerations reflect long-range judgments that the College mission and strategic objectives will be enhanced by program discontinuance. - b.
 Financial considerations are a determination made in good faith by the College Administration that a reduction in the number of programs is required. - 2.
-The AAUP and the Administration agree that no degree program or certificate program shall be eliminated unless the President, at least ninety (90) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made. - 2.
-The Faculty Senate and the AAUP may offer their advice, recommendations, and alternatives to the President.
-The President shall consider those and forward them along with his or her own to the Board of Trustees.
-Recommendations and alternatives may include consideration of: - a. relevant data such as Key Performance Indicators (KPIs) or other objective measures of program performance. - b. the program's historical role and contributions to the College mission, and those circumstances which may have changed to alter that role and those contributions; - c. the program's role and contributions to College stakeholders including, but not limited to, employers of College students and graduates;
+The AAUP and the Administration agree that no academic department, degree program, or certificate program shall be eliminated unless the President, at least ninety (90) days prior to making their recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made.

-- d. the dependence of other programs in the College on the program; - e. possible organizational arrangements which might serve as alternatives to discontinuation, and; - f. other possible factors considered relevant to the program. - 3.
-In the case of implementation of program retrenchment, the Administration shall take into consideration: - a. arrangements that can be made to allow students enrolled to satisfy degree or certificate requirements; - b. the periods of service and tenure status of bargaining unit members in the program and an estimate of possible alternative responsibilities for these bargaining unit members elsewhere within the College; - c. possible arrangements for planned phasing out of the program as an alternative to abrupt discontinuation; - d. other possible factors considered relevant to the program.
+- 3. The Faculty Senate and the AAUP may offer their advice, recommendations, and alternatives to the President.
+The President shall consider those and forward them along with their own to the Board of Trustees.
+Recommendations and alternatives may include consideration of: - a. relevant data such as Key Performance Indicators (KPIs) or other objective measures of program performance. - b. the program's historical role and contributions to the College mission, and those circumstances which may have changed to alter that role and those contributions; - c. the program's role and contributions to College stakeholders including, but not limited to, employers of College students and graduates; - d. the dependence of other programs in the College on the program; - e. possible organizational arrangements which might serve as alternatives to discontinuation, and; - f. other possible factors considered relevant to the program. - 4.
+In the case of implementation of program retrenchment, the Administration shall take into consideration: - a. arrangements that can be made to allow students enrolled to satisfy degree or certificate requirements via "teach out" or other means; - b. the periods of service and tenure status of bargaining unit members in the program and an estimate of possible alternative responsibilities for these bargaining unit members elsewhere within the College; - c. possible arrangements for planned phasing out of the program as an alternative to abrupt discontinuation; - d. other possible factors considered relevant to the program. - 5.
+For an academic department, degree program, or certificate program for which suspension of enrollment (as the first step toward a "teach out" or other means to avoid abrupt discontinuation for students) has not been initiated within one (1) year of receiving official retrenchment notice, the President shall notify the Faculty Senate and the AAUP at least ninety (90) days prior to making another retrenchment recommendation to the Board of Trustees for that same department, degree program, or certificate program.